kyauy/WGS/README.md

 ### Protocol

-#### Resolve haplotype by read based phasing
+#### Haplotype by read and pedigree based phasing and genotype

-We apply WhatsHap (Martin et al. 2018) with pedigree-phasing algorithm (Garg et al. 2018)
+We apply read-based phasing WhatsHap (Martin et al. 2018) with pedigree-phasing algorithm (Garg et al. 2018)

 ### References